 Ever looking for a thin, long flashlight with the thickness of a ballpoint pen?
 Those are called penlights.
 The Acebeam PT10-GT is one of those lights that can run on 2*AAA batteries.
 But there is something more unique to the PT10-GT, and that is the included Lithium-Ion 10900 battery.
 The size of 2 10440 batteries with a built-in USB charger.

 What you’ll get:

-The quality of the packaging is not bad at all, and looks pretty nice.
-It almost looks like pen case.
-When you open it up it looks like a premium flashlight, which is available for less than $40!
+The quality of the packaging is not bad at all and looks pretty nice.
+It almost looks like a pen case.
+However, when you open it up, it looks like a premium flashlight, which is available for less than $40!

 - Acebeam PT10-GT